-Registering a trade is an important step on the way to setting up a business.
-Whether you’re establishing a new start-up, pursuing a side job or registering a small trade, you need to obtain a trade licence first.
+Registering a trade is an important step in setting up a business in Germany.
+Whether you’re establishing a new startup, pursuing a side job or registering a Kleingewerbe (small business/trade), you need to obtain a trade licence first.
 Read on to find out everything you need to know before you register your trade.

 Who is not required to register a trade?

-Those who practise free or liberal professions (freie Berufe or Katalogberufe in German) do not need to register with the trade office (Gewerbeamt).
-Katalogberufe (‘catalogue professions’, literally) include doctors, journalists and lawyers, for example.
-Click here for a list of all catalogue and similar professions (in German).
+Those in the liberal professions (freie Berufe in German) do not need to register with the trade office (Gewerbeamt).
+If you are a liberal professional you are considered to be a Freiberufler (freelancer).
+Common professionals that carry this label include doctors, journalists and lawyers, for example.

-Freelancers, ie those practising free professions, can skip trade registration and register directly with the tax office (Finanzamt).
-The Finanzamt will decide (on a case-by-case basis) whether the activity in question is considered a free profession during tax registration.
-Click here for more trade registration exceptions (in German).
+Freiberufler, ie those practising liberal professions, can skip trade registration and register directly with the tax office (Finanzamt).
+The Finanzamt will decide (on a case-by-case basis) whether the business activity is a freie Berufe during tax registration.

 Entrepreneurs don’t always have to register in person.
 Some trade offices allow entrepreneurs to send the application by mail or complete the entire registration process online (German article).

-Although some entrepreneurs only need to show their ID card (or passport or registration certificate) when registering their trade, there are several professions and activities where industry-specific certificates or permits (master craftsman’s certificates, for example) must be presented.
-Inform yourself ahead of time as to which qualifications or permits are necessary to register the type of activity you are planning to carry out.
+Although some entrepreneurs only need to show their ID documentation when registering their trade, there are several professions and activities where industry-specific certifications or permits are additionally needed.

 Trades with special requirements: licences, certificates and other qualifications